pieri93/rust-rss-reader/README.md

 $ cargo run
 Enter RSS feed URL:
 ```
-The program will then retrieve and parse the RSS feed, and display its contents to the console.
+The program will then retrieve and parse the RSS feed, and write its contents to a file called `rss_output.txt` that is created or open.

 ## Dependencies